the-ebdm/panhandler/README.md

 ## Overview

 Panhandler is a collection of AI agents that operate based on someone putting money in the pan.
 It takes a git repository and builds a development plan for it, estimating the cost involved along the way (the cost being the OpenRouter token cost).
 Maybe we'll add a small service fee if it's running on our servers.
+It's a sad twisted metaphor for the position it will put real developers in.

 ## Quick Start